 External XML Schemas

-In cases that you have a complex schema that requires you to create the schema outside of Sequence, you can import a schema.
+In cases that you have a complex schema that requires you to create the schema outside of Cora SeQuence, you can import a schema.

 View WSDL Area